szilard/teach-data-science-msc-analytics-ceu/README.md

 [MSc in Business Analytics program](http://business.ceu.edu/msc-in-business-analytics) at the Central European University (CEU).

-It is pretty limited one can achieve/teach in a 2 credit course (1200 minutes/20 hours net) to students with varying analytical background.
+It is limited one can achieve/teach in a 2-credit course (1200 minutes/20 hours net) to students with varying analytical background.
 As most data science topics except machine learning are covered (to some extent) in other courses in the program, I decided to spend 60-70% of the available time on machine learning.